gabriel-horvat/e-commerce-app/README.md

 ---
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## E-commerce-app w/ React Hooks, Redux-Saga, HOCs
+## E-commerce-app w/ React Hooks, Redux-Saga, GraphQL, Apollo, Context API, Styled-Components, Stripe, PWA-support, Firebase

-This is an e-commerce-app using React, Redux, Redux-Saga and React Hooks on the frontend and a basic firebase backend.
+This is an e-commerce-app using React on the frontend and a basic firebase backend.

 ### How to run the app (statically)